Athens pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Athens?

-On 11 July 2026, Grass is the dominant pollen source in Athens. artemisia, birch, hazel, cypress, willow, and alder are not currently active.
+On 22 August 2026, Artemisia is the dominant pollen source in Athens. grass are also present but at lower levels. hazel, cypress, and willow are not currently active.

 When is pollen season in Athens?